-According to the NIH "Notice of Special Interest (NOSI): Accelerating Progress in Celiac Disease Research" published November 23, 2021, there are more than 3 million Americans who have Celiac Disease.
+According to the NIH's "Notice of Special Interest (NOSI): Accelerating Progress in Celiac Disease Research" that was published on November 23, 2021, there are more than 3 million Americans who have Celiac Disease.

-"Celiac Disease is an autoimmune disease that occurs in genetically susceptible individuals who develop an immune response to ingested gluten.
+"Celiac disease is an autoimmune disease that occurs in genetically susceptible individuals who develop an immune response to ingested gluten.
 This disease affects greater than 1% of the US population, and incidence appears to have been increasing over the last several decades.
 The only known treatment is life-long strict avoidance of all forms of wheat, rye, and barley.
 Although a gluten-free diet is an effective treatment in many individuals, recent research has revealed that up to 50% of individuals following a gluten-free diet are inadvertently exposed to gluten, and a substantial minority develop persistent or recurrent symptoms.

 Clinical manifestations are multifaceted and include gastrointestinal (ranging from severe malabsorption to subclinical damage of the gastrointestinal tract) as well as extraintestinal (e.g., skin) expressions of disease.
-Additional manifestations may vary from subclinical damage of the gastrointestinal tract to refractory Celiac Disease that is non-responsive to a gluten-free diet.
-Although rare, Celiac Disease is associated with increased risk of gastrointestinal tract cancers and lymphomas."
+Additional manifestations may vary from subclinical damage of the gastrointestinal tract to refractory celiac disease that is